-Make it easier for yourself, and your mailman, by contacting USPS to place a vacation hold on your mail.
+Make it easier for yourself, and your mailman, by contacting USPS (United States Postal Service) to place a vacation hold mail request.
 It’s completely free and takes only a few minutes to set up.
 Most importantly, a vacation mail hold will give you superior peace of mind.
-You won’t have to worry about losing any letters or packages, because your post office will hold onto all of them for you.
-Then, you just pick a date to have everything delivered when you get back.
-Or, if you’d prefer, you can choose to pick up your mail at the post office.
+You won’t have to worry about losing any letters or packages, because your local post office will hold onto all of them for you.
+Then, you just pick a delivery day for your mail.
+Or, if you’d prefer, you can choose to pick up your mail at your postal carrier office.
 With a USPS vacation hold, your neighbors won’t be tempted to take a peek at your mail or trespass on your property.

 To ensure that all of your mail is held while you’re gone, set up your vacation hold with USPS at least 5-10 days before you leave.
 However, even if you forget and put in your request at the last minute, the post office should still be able to hold your mail.
-You can make your request in person at the post office, by phone, or on USPS’s website.
+You can make your request in person by visiting your local post office, calling by phone, or on USPS’s website.
 It also helps if you have the tracking numbers of any packages on their way to you.

 Other Ways To Protect Your Home While You’re Gone